Home » Recipes » Savory » Salads » Citrus Salad

 A bowl of citrus salad

-Then, just toss the sliced fruit with the glaze and refrigerate for at least 30 minutes (this gives the fruit time to marinate in the honey-lime mixture) or until ready to serve.
-Toss with the blackberries and fresh mint leaves just prior to serving.
+• Chill before serving.
+After tossing the fruit with the dressing, refrigerate for at least 30 minutes.
+This gives the fruit time to marinate in the honey-lime mixture, allowing the flavors to meld and deepen.

 Fruit salad surrounded by fresh mint leaves